Welcome to Whittier Harbor

 Port & Harbor Commission

-The Whittier Port and Harbor Commission is scheduled to meet the 3rd Saturday of each month at 11:00 am in the Council Chamber located in P12 building.
+The Whittier Port and Harbor Commission is scheduled to meet the 1st Thursday of each month at 6:00 pm in the Homeowners Lounge of the Begich Towers Building.